Sign Up

 Minns added that the energy transition was “not really an ideological question” because ageing coal-fired plants needed to be replaced anyway.

-“The shoulder seasons are generally when most of the maintenance takes place, but increasingly, you’ll see heat wave conditions earlier and earlier in the year, and, obviously, we have to manage that,” Minns said.
+He said the shoulder seasons were when most utilities undertook maintenance and repair to avoid peak demand in summer and winter but climate change meant that “increasingly, you’ll see heatwave conditions earlier and earlier in the year, and, obviously, we have to manage that”.

-AEMO said in a statement it was urging all available generation and all available powerlines to return to service, and was looking to procure additional reserves.
+AEMO said in a statement it was urging all available generation and powerlines to return to service, and was looking to procure additional reserves and negotiate reduced usage with large power users.

-If AEMO cannot secure an agreement, it may be forced to intervene in the market to cut energy use.
+In rare circumstances, if AEMO cannot secure an agreement, it can intervene in the market to cut energy use.

 Get to the heart of what’s happening with climate change and the environment.
 Sign up for our fortnightly Environment newsletter.